819 Babington House School Welcome Top

 Leweston Old Girl to Join a Research Team at the Cambridge University Molecular Biology Lab

-Published by Leweston School on Tuesday 19th of April 2011
+Published on isbi School News dated Tuesday 19th of April 2011

 Leweston old girl, Natalia Wroblewska who left Leweston in 2010 to read Medicine at Trinity College Cambridge, has been selected to work under Dr Andrew Carter at the world famous Molecular Biology lab in Cambridge over the summer.